The King: Eternal Monarch Filming Location

-Now that I’m stuck at home because of COV-19, I was able to finished a lot of K-Drama series.
-One of them is The King: Eternal Monarch starring Hallyu heartthrob Lee Min Ho as Lee Gon, a king to the throne of the Kingdom of Corea.
+Now that I’m stuck at home because of COVID-19, I was able to finish a lot of K-Drama series.
+One of them is The King: Eternal Monarch starring Hallyu’s heartthrob Lee Min Ho as Lee Gon, a king to the throne of the Kingdom of Corea.
 And along with actress Kim Go Eun (Goblin) as Jung Tae.

-The series is a romantic-fantasy love story between a parallel universe.
-I don’t want to be spoiler so you have to watch it in Netflix.
+The series is a romantic-fantasy love story in a parallel universe.
+I don’t want to be a spoiler so you have to watch it on Netflix.

 The King: Eternal Monarch filming location

 Gwanghwamun Square, Statue of Admiral Yi & King Sejong

 The most familiar place of the show is the place where Lee Gon meets Jung Tae Eul for the first time in the pilot episode of the series.
 If you’ve been to Seoul, I’m sure you have visited this square.
 It has 2 statues, Admiral Yi (the one in armor standing up) – a naval commander known for his victories against the Japanese navy during the Japanese invasions of Korea) and King Sejong the Great (the one that looks like a king, sitting down) – the creator of the hangul alphabet system of Korea.

 Address: 1-68 Sejong-daero, Sejongno, Jongno-gu, Seoul, South Korea